vratins/ProDy-website/tutorials/prody_tutorial/basics.rst

   parseMMTF('1p38.mmtf')
   parseMMTF(1p38_mmtf_structure_object)

+MMTF Structure objects are created when an mmtf file is read through modules such as mmtf-python (https://mmtf.rcsb.org/start-with-python.html).

 The function can also fetch mmtf files and read them into an AtomGroup by:

 .. ipython:: python

   parseMMTF('1p38')

 Reading in Hadoop Sequence Files using PySpark
 -------------------------------------------------------------------------------